SpecialtyMaterials/deepGrain/README.md

 ## Overview

-This repository contains code for training and sampling the diffusionEdge model, image augmentation and data manipulation scripts to assist with training, and a computer vision script to process the segmented output with manual correction and data generation.
+This repository contains code for training and sampling the diffusionEdge model, image augmentation and data manipulation scripts to assist with training, and a computer vision script to process the segmented output with manual correction and statistical analysis of the detected grains.

 ## Grain Detection and Augmentation